bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO
 * Tabbed menu limits to previous and next
+    * Puzzle pages pass pages
+    * Pages just have previous, current, next, and before and after ellipses
+    * Render before and after ellipses

+* Responsive
+    * Tabbed menu
+    * Puzzle links

+* Interval thumbnail svgs

+# TODO: medium priority
+* Fix and add unit tests

+# TODO: low priority
 * Make puzzles in full width correspond to days of week

-* Fix and add unit tests
-* Tabbed menu responsive
-* Puzzle links responsive

-* Interval thumbnail svgs

 * Make puzzle pages smarter, only do did mount on load

 # Puzzle types
 * Switch up number of dominoes on board
 * Make hand score less or more